 Jethro wrote, "I gave him an enema and some herbs to cleanse his system thoroughly.
 I put him in a tub of hot water, keeping him there several hours, rubbing his body while in the water, and at the last, gave him a vigorous salt glow, using half epsom salts and half common salt.
 I gave him several glasses of water to drink while in the bath, then gave him some herbs for his rheumatism.
 In a few days he went about his work."
 (Back to Eden, page 20).

-What is the root cause of all this suffering and awesome pain?
+What is the root cause of all this suffering and awful pain?
 The many different answers really boil down to this one thing; there is an obstruction of acids and waste material in the body of an arthritis sufferer.
 Being cold and wet connects with that obstruction like an electrical current or magnetic field, and pain begins.

 What to expect or notice?
 Rheumatism and arthritis cause enlarged and painful joints generally in the extremities like hands and feet first.
 But other joints can get arthritis too.
 These joints look red, feel hot, and and are very tender to the touch.
 Most often, if not treated, they will become stiff, and eventually you get those gnarled, locked fingers and toes or hips and knees that are characteristic of chronic arthritis and rheumatism (gout).